simarjot0032/simar.github.io/post/Day6.md

     * margin
     * contend and border
 * Typography
-and so on.Today I aldo met my mentor(AMANJOT SINGH).
+and so on.Today I also met my mentor(AMANJOT SINGH).
 I discuss with him about new technology and about the thing I have learnt till now .
 Also he suggest me some another resources for **CSS3** .So I again started with the new course in which about learn about:
 * Introduction to CSS
 * Types to include css to our html
 * Basic selectores